-i.
-Tangible fixed assets
+I. Tangible fixed assets

 Investments in tangible fixed assets are capitalized as an asset if they exceed the minimal value for recognition of CHF 1'000.
 Tangible fixed assets are recognized at acquisition cost minus the scheduled accumulated depreciation over the estimated operating life.

 Tangible fixed assets are depreciated at a consistent rate over an estimated operating life via the item "Value adjustments on participations and depreciation of tangible fixed assets and intangible assets".
 The estimated operating lives of the different categories of tangible fixed assets and the depreciation methods are as follows:

-Fixtures and fittings 4 years, on a linear basis
+- Fixtures and fittings

+- Furniture

+- IT hardware

+- Vehicles

+- Software

-- Furniture 4 years, on a linear basis
+- Syears, on a linear basis

-- IT hardware 3 years, on a linear basis
+- 5 years, on a linear basis

-- Vehicles 5 years, on a linear basis
+- 5 years, on a linear basis

-- Software 5 years, on a linear basis
+- 5 years, on a linear basis

 Acquisition costs of tangible fixed assets acquired during the year are depreciated at the same rate on a prorata basis.
 Objects used by the Group as the lessees as part of a finance lease are recorded via the item "Tangible fixed assets" at cash purchase value.
 The leasing liabilities are disclosed, depending on the counterparty, in the items "Amounts due to banks" or "Other liabilities".
 Each tangible fixed asset is tested for impairment as of the consolidated balance sheet date.
 This test is based on indicators reflecting a possible impairment of the individual assets impaired.
 If any such indicators exist, the recoverable amount is calculated.
 The recoverable amount is calculated for each individual asset.

 The recoverable amount is the higher amount of the net selling price and the value in use.
 An asset is impaired if it carrying amount exceeds its recoverable amount.
 If the asset is impaired, the book value is reduced to match the recoverable amount and the impairment is charged via the item "Value adjustments on participations and depreciation of tangible fixed assets and intangible assets".
-Realized gains from the sale of tangible fixed assets are recorded via the item "Extraordinary expenses".
+Realized gains from the sale of tangible fixed assets are recorded via the item "Extraordinary income" and realized losses are recorded via the item "Extraordinary expenses".